TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

 ROCK: "It's a draw!", "You lose!
 PAPER beats rock", "You win!
 Rock beats SCISSORS"
 PAPER: "It's a draw!", "You lose!
 SCISSORS beats paper", "You win!
 Paper beats ROCK"
 SCISSORS: "It's a draw!", "You lose!
 ROCK beats scissors".
 "You win!
 Scissors beats PAPER"

+Create new function called game().
+Include playRound function withis this function.

+This function's purpose is to play 5 rounds of the playRound function

+Get input from user using prompt()
+    let playerSelection = prompt("Rock, Paper, or Scissors?");

+Use console.log() to display the result of each round and the winner at the end